 The Local Planning Authority has a duty to preserve or enhance the character or appearance of Conservation Areas, Listed Buildings and their settings.
 There are two such areas in the Railway Heritage Area, the Railway Village and Railway Works Area.

-Swindon's Railway Works is Britain's main railway engineering showpiece, and is on the World Heritage Site tentative list as part of a wider bid.
-Many of the engineering buildings have been sensitively converted for contemporary uses, not least into the Swindon Designer Outlet Centre.

-The high-density terraced railway cottages are largely in Council ownership and have been restored and maintained in a sensitive way so as to respect the village's historical character.
+Swindon's Railway Works is Britain's main railway engineering showpiece, and has been the subject of a World Heritage Site bid.
+Many of the engineering sheds have been sensitively converted, not least into the Swindon Designer Outlet Centre.
+The high density terraced railway cottages are largely in Council ownership and have been restored and maintained in a sensitive way so as to respect its historical tradition.